atmamont/book-ikea-appointment/README.md

 # dependencies

-This script uses Chrome WebDriver and it can be found [here](https://chromedriver.chromium.org/downloads)
+This script tries to download Chrome WebDriver by itself.

 Notes: Now the script doesn't care of week days and tries to book any available slot on any day for a shop defined by your postcode

+# the bot

+the bot is not ready yet :)